Gonorrhea is getting smarter against antibiotics, but a promising new drug might beat it

 “We have known for a long time, 20 to 25 years, that the gonorrhea bacteria may be resistant to several antibiotics including penicillin, but the rate of resistance to traditional treatment has hastened in recent years,” said Dr. Frank Palella, a professor of infectious diseases at Northwestern Memorial Hospital.

-Currently, the CDC recommends a combination drug therapy of two different antibiotics in the form of an intramuscular shot and a pill — plus azithromycin or doxycycline.
+Currently, the CDC recommends a combination drug therapy of two different antibiotics in the form of an intramuscular shot of ceftriaxone, and a pill — azithromycin or doxycycline.

 Why do antibiotics stop working?